-The average hospital stay after liver transplant is two weeks to three weeks.
+The average hospital stay after liver transplant is 10 to 14 days.
 Some patients may be discharged in less time, while others may be in the hospital much longer, depending on complications that may arise.
 You need to be prepared for both possibilities.

 To provide a smooth transition from hospital to home, the nursing staff and your transplant coordinator will begin to prepare you for discharge shortly after you are transferred from the intensive-care unit to the regular nursing floor.
 You will be given a discharge manual, which reviews much of what you will need to know before you go home.